chunpu/min-debug/readme.md

 - module.exports

-If your program using browserify, you should init the debug key self
+If your website using browserify, you should init the debug mnodule self

+`debug.js`

 ```js
 module.exports = exports = require('min-debug')
 exports.init('mykey') // default is debug
 ```

-`min-debug` does not support *print format*, because we may need log on some old browser like IE6
+`min-debug` does not support *print format*, because we may need to show logs on some old browsers like IE6

 ```js
 debug('my data', {foo: 'bar'}) // min-debug style